owls.io ➡️ shirls.org

 The Context

-For about 10 years[1] I've been using the owls.io domain to host my email, my homepage, and a number of self-hosted open source projects.
+to host my email, my homepage, and a number of self-hosted / open source projects I like.

-For three reasons, I've begun the process to retire owls.io:
+But for three reasons, I've decided to retire owls.io

-- In the future I plan to heavily leverage Apple's Hide My Email feature, which will allow me to selectively switch off any email address that makes its way onto a spam list.
+email address.- In the future I plan to heavily leverage Apple's Hide My Email feature, which allows me to selectively switch off my email addresses that happen to make their way into a spam list.

 .io